peter88213/nvhelp-en/source/nv_aeon2/index.rst

 Conversion rules for newly created novelibre projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The names/column labels refer to timelines based on the "yWriter"
+The names/column labels refer to timelines based on the "novelibre"
 template.

 -  If an Aeon event title occurs more than once, the program aborts with